lemlac/mulem/docs/reference.md

 print("{x}")     -- Prints "1"
 ```

-To capture a mutable variable, you can write `@capture` at the top of the function body and capture multiple variables at once.
-This helps make it easy to see which functions can mutate other variables and which don't.
+To capture a mutable variable, write `use` at the end of the function signature.
+This goes after the return type `: T` *(or after the parameter if inferred)* and before the equals sign `=`.
+List each *multiple* `mu` variables that the function *uses.* This helps make it easy to see which functions depend on mutable variables and which ones don't.
 This follows the same practice that `import` and `inherit` where all words in a given context are listed out clearly so that there are no accident name collisions or hidden gotchas.

 ```
+amount = 1                 -- Immutable variable, doesn't need `use`.
-mu count = 0
-mu squared = 1
+mu count = 0               -- Mutable variables, must be captured with `use`. mu squared = 1
 mu cubed = 1

-addCount() =
-    @capture(count, squared, cubed)    -- Capture 3 variables at once.
+addCount(): int use count, squared, cube =       -- Capture 3 variables at once.
-    count += 1
-    squared = count * count
+    count += amount                              -- Mutate captured variables inside the function. squared = count * count
     cubed = squared * count